Why residential parks are perfect

 The Spanish Economy

-The villages of Mollina, Los Corrales and Alameda are traditional Andalucian villages.
+The villages of Mollina and Alameda are traditional Andalucian villages.
 The locals have got very used to their English neighbours.
-Spanglish being now the common language based on the English speakers adding O to every word and the Spanish speakers using hand signals.
+Spanglish is now the common language, based on English speakers adding O to every word and Spanish speakers using hand signals.

 You do not need beaches when you are living in the Malaga lake district.
 There are five lakes to visit.